johnwils/meteor-react-material-template/README.md

 These tests appear live in-browser for debugging.

 ### CI
-CircleCI is used for continous integration
+CircleCI is used for continuous integration

 To run CI tests: